ajschumacher/gadsdc/99-further/README.md

  * [Full Stack Python](http://www.fullstackpython.com/) by [Matt Makai](https://twitter.com/mattmakai) describes using Python for web projects.
  * [Introductory Graph Theory](http://www.amazon.com/Introductory-Graph-Theory-Gary-Chartrand/dp/0486247759) is an inexpensive text to pick up.
  * The [book](http://www.cambridge.org/us/academic/subjects/computer-science/algorithmics-complexity-computer-algebra-and-computational-g/networks-crowds-and-markets-reasoning-about-highly-connected-world) _Networks, Crowds, and Markets: Reasoning About a Highly Connected World_ is available [online](http://www.cs.cornell.edu/home/kleinber/networks-book/).
+ * [Statistics: Methods and Applications](http://www.statsoft.com/Textbook) is a book from [StatSoft](http://www.statsoft.com/) which has been available online and now is also available as a [printed book](http://www.amazon.com/Statistics-Methods-Applications-Thomas-Hill/dp/1884233597/).
+The book has some decent explanations, usually avoids mathematics, and frequently references the company's commercial software.

 ### Articles/Guides: